josejhkim/tp/docs/UserGuide.md

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`

-- Both parameters are optional for this command.
+- Both prefixes `d/` and `r/` are optional for this command.
 - Note that you can only key in one of each parameter for this command.
-- Using invalid prefixes such as `filterPersons n/John` will be treated as `filterPersons` as if no prefixes are given.
+- Adding anything after filterPersons that isn't a valid prefix such as `filterPersons n/John` or `filterPersons someword` will be treated as `filterPersons` as if no filter is applied.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value (e.g., `VEGAN`, `VEGETARIAN`).
 Include this if you want to filter persons based on dietary needs.
 - **RSVP Filter:** Use the prefix `r/` followed by a valid RSVP status (e.g., `YES`, `NO`).